vmware-tanzu/tanzu-dev-portal/content/what-is/what-is-cnb.md

 3. **Build**: Create the runnable artifacts from your applications source code
 4. **Export**: Creates the final OCI-compliant image

-Let's walk through this in a specific scenario where we have a Spring Boot app that uses Maven.
+Let's walk through this in a couple of specific scenarios, one where we have a Spring Boot app that uses Maven and another scenario where we have an app written in Ruby.
 An implementation of the lifecycle would look something like the following:

-1. It would detect the `pom.xml` file and determine that we need the Java buildpack
+1. Each buildpacks `detect` script is ran against our codebase.
+If a `pom.xml` file is found, we determin that we're building a Java app with Maven.
+If a `Gemfile` is found, we know we need the Ruby buildpack.
-2. If we've ran a build previously with this buildpack, it will reuse those images that contain components such as the base run image or the JDK.
+2. If we've ran a build previously with the buildpack, it will reuse those images that contain components such as the base run image, or the JDK in the case of a Java app or the Ruby runtime for a Ruby application.
-3. The buildpack will use Maven to build your application
+3. In case if a Java app, the buildpack will use Maven to build our JAR.
+In our case of a Ruby application, the buildpack will use Bundler to pull down all of our application dependencies defined in our `Gemfile`.
 4. All of these layers are then put together into a single container image that is ready to be ran how you choose

 ## How Can I Use Them?